 The easiest way to disable Airplane Mode is via Control Center.
 Swiping up from the bottom of the home screen on iPhone, tap the Airplane Mode icon to turn it on for 10 seconds, then turn it off.

-Also, you can click on "Settings" on iPhone, select "Airplane Mode" and click the slider to turn it on for a while, then turn it off.
+Also, you can click on "Settings" on iPhone, select "Airplane Mode" and click the toggle to turn it on for a while, then turn it off.

 Alternatively, the WiFi greyed out problem could also be caused by internal network errors on iPhone.
-Whence, you can try to reset network settings to check if it is an available approach.
+Thus, you can try to reset network settings to check if it is an available approach.

 On the Settings app, tap on "General".